““As rich as Croesus”, we say.

 Sardes could never escape its dark fate full of invasions, war, and looting due to its riches, for this reason, they had to have a strong army which soon was reputable for fierce warriors on horseback and chariots.

-The city maintained its importance through Persian Empire, Roman and Byzantine times.
+The city maintained its importance through the Persian Empire, Roman and Byzantine times.
 The city is in Bible too as being one of The Seven Churches of Revelation of Asia...

 One of the most important visits of the day is the Temple of Artemis, a colossal shrine from Hellenistic Age dedicated to the main goddess.
 It was the fourth largest Ionic temple in the ancient world.
 After Alexander the Great liberated Sardes from the Persians, the temple was renovated and later was used as a center for the imperial cult during the Roman Age.
 Two of the original Ionic columns are still in situ.